 Modern technology is made possible because of the internet.
 This means simplified access to systems and reporting wherever and whenever it is convenient for you in terms of remote access and management.

 But what do you do when the internet goes down?

 When the internet is down – even just for a short time, accepting card payments only can be problematic and you need to ensure cash is coming in rather than losing customers.
-Having a thought through solution in place is important to protect you from unexpected events.
+Having a thought through solution in place is important to protect your business from unexpected events.
 Some solutions still grant basic functionality if the internet doesn’t work.

 It’s important to think forward.
 Things can happen.
 Service plans and extended warranties for those types of essential business tools can be vital.
-Cover plans can offer the ability to quickly swap a failed device for one in good working order and ensure least interruption to your business.
+Cover plans can offer the ability to quickly swap a failed device for one in good working order and ensure the least interruption to your business.

-Tellermate for example has more than 40 years of experience in its field.
+Tellermate, for example, has more than 40 years of experience in its field.

 Finding a partner who offers bundled solutions can help ensure that you have the right technology for your businesses needs and you get the support that your business deserves.
 An experienced partner will ensure that your technology works together seamlessly, and you won’t need to address 3 or 4 different providers.
-This will save a lot of time and money all through implementation including ongoing maintenance and service.
+This will save a lot of time and money all through implementation, including ongoing maintenance and service.

 Reducing labor costs can reduce a retailer’s sales and customers, too